Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/OSX/linux/commands-for-file-and-directory-browsing.md

     find /path/to/search -type f -exec du -h {} \;
     ```

-    !!!
-Info "Displays sizes of files (each file in a different command) found by `find` using `du -h`."
+    !!! info "Displays sizes of files (each file in a different command) found by `find` using `du -h`."

 - **Finding files and performing deletion:**
     ```bash
     find /path/to/search -name "file_to_delete.txt" -exec rm {} \;
     ```

-    !!!
-Info "Deletes files (each file in a different command) matching the name `file_to_delete.txt`."
+    !!! info "Deletes files (each file in a different command) matching the name `file_to_delete.txt`."

 - **Finding and searching patterns:**
     ```bash
     find /path/to/search -name "*.txt" -exec grep "pattern" {} \;
     ```

-    !!!
-Info "This command finds all `.txt` files in the specified directory and runs `grep` to search for a specific pattern within each of those files."
+    !!! info "This command finds all `.txt` files in the specified directory and runs `grep` to search for a specific pattern within each of those files."

 ### `-exec {} +`: Find and perform an action on all files at once